 When developing a winter exercise or activities plan, it is important to note that any activity should be adapted to fit your child’s abilities.
 You should also contact your child’s health care provider to discuss safe and effective activities tailored to their individual needs.

-Outdoor Winter Activities for Children With Cerebral Palsy
+5 Outdoor Winter Activities for Children With Cerebral Palsy

 Outdoor winter activities are a great way to spend winter days, especially when it has snowed.
 Being outdoors allows children to interact with others.
 It also gives them a chance to get vitamin D.

-Make Snowballs
+1. Make Snowballs

-Use Snow as Sensory Tools
+2. Use Snow as a Sensory Tool

 Encouraging your child to experiment with the cold and lightness of the snow can be a great sensory experience.
-Your child can also practice their vocabulary by naming winter-related words, such as frozen, cold, etc.
+Your child can also practice their vocabulary by saying winter-related words, such as frozen, cold, etc.

-Go Sledding
+3. Go Sledding

 If you decide to go sledding, make sure to start on smaller hills first to avoid overwhelming your child or getting hurt.

-Paint the Snow
+4. Paint the Snow

-Go Exploring in the Snow
+5. Go Exploring in the Snow

 With a bit of creativity, families can adjust most activities as needed to adapt to their child’s abilities.

-Indoor Winter Activities for Children With Cerebral Palsy
+5 Indoor Winter Activities for Children With Cerebral Palsy

-Sometimes snow days call for indoor fun without spending time in the cold.
+Sometimes, snow days call for indoor fun without spending time in the cold.
 Children with CP may also prefer to stay indoors if they don’t do well in lower temperatures.
 Luckily, there are plenty of fun and cozy indoor activities as well.

-Make a Fort
+1. Make a Fort

 Get blankets, pillows, sheets, cardboard, and clothespins together, and let your child use their imagination.
 Forts can be built in couches or between chairs.
 Once the fort is built, bring your child their favorite games, books, and snacks for an indoor campout.

-Have a Scavenger Hunt
+2. Have a Scavenger Hunt

-Create an Indoor Obstacle Course
+3. Create an Indoor Obstacle Course

 Set up an obstacle course under tables, around chairs, and through blanket tunnels.
 Navigating their way around obstacles can help your child with CP develop motor skills.

-Bake Snowflakes
+4. Bake Snowflakes

 Just as you can cut snowflakes out of paper, you can also make edible ones by shaping cookie dough into snowflakes using a cookie cutter.
 You can even decorate them with blue frosting, candies, or sprinkles to make them look frozen.

-Make a Winter Sensory Bag
+5. Make a Winter Sensory Bag

 Making a bag filled with winter-like sensory items is a great way to allow your child to experience the cold and snow without going outside.
 You can fill a sealable bag with clear hair gel and refrigerate it to make it cold for your child to squeeze.